 Is Hadley's library a member of the Central/Western Massachusetts Automated Resource Sharing network (C/WMARS)?

 Yes.
 Hadley has been a member for many years.
 As of January 25, 2011, Hadley began officially circulating within the system.
-This major accomplishment allows patrons with C/WMARS cards to order items from the comfort of their homes and have them delivered to Hadley or other convenient libraries.
+This major accomplishment allows patrons with C/WMARS cards to order items from home and have them delivered to Hadley or other convenient libraries.

-How can I find information about what books are in the Hadley Libraries?
+How can I find information about what books are in the Goodwin Library?

 Most of our books and videos are listed in the CWMARS catalog.
-Go to"www.cwmars.org," click on "Catalogs," then on "Western Massachusetts," and search for items.
+Go to http://bark.cwmars.org/eg/opac/home to search for items.
 Or come to the library and use the online catalog.
 We are here to help you.

 Can I borrow books from other libraries and pick them up at Hadley?